 Hermione felt a hand stroke her face.

-"Brave girl," The hand was gone.
-Madame Pomfrey's footsteps faded away.
+The hand was gone.
+Madam Pomfrey's footsteps faded away.

 Hermione listened intently to the sounds around her.
-Hushed voices and muffled footsteps were the only distraction from her thoughts.
+Hushed voices and muffled footsteps were her only distraction from her thoughts.
 Once, she thought she heard Dumbledore's portrait snoring.

 But Hermione could not believe that the sounds around her were not real.
-She could not believe that a dream would last so long, and she was sure that she was not dead.
-Then, she heard a new voice.
+Then, she heard voices near her bed.